Montreal Metro: History

 Urban transit began in Montreal in 1861 when a line of horse-drawn cars started to operate on Craig (now St-Antoine) and Notre-Dame streets.
-Eventually, as the city grew, a comprehensive network of streetcar lines provided service almost everywhere.
+Eventually, as the city grew, a comprehensive network of streetcar lines provided service in most of the city.
 But urban congestion started to take its toll on streetcar punctuality, so the idea of an underground system was soon considered.